 EU-facing expectations

-For EU and EEA readers, the key issues for a site like Scientific Revenue are a clear privacy notice, transparent explanation of legal bases, a truthful cookie posture, and restraint around non-essential tracking.
-The current site keeps that scope narrow with opt-in analytics, no ad-tech, no reader accounts, and no broader profiling.
+For EU and EEA readers, the key issues for a site like Scientific Revenue are a clear privacy notice, transparent explanation of legal bases, a truthful cookie posture, restraint around non-essential tracking, and an accurate explanation of the reader details now saved through the funding-alert signup form.

+The current site still keeps that scope relatively narrow with opt-in analytics, no ad-tech, no reader accounts, and no broader profiling, but it now does maintain a small reader contact database.
 If the site later expands analytics, introduces embedded third-party tools, or broadens personal-data collection, it should add the necessary consent and request-handling workflow before launch rather than after.

 U.S.-facing expectations